brianemery/tw5_server/README.md

 # TW5 SERVER

-Allows editing and saving of [TiddlyWiki](https://tiddlywiki.com) in a browser.
-Originally from https://gist.github.com/jimfoltz/ee791c1bdd30ce137bc23cce826096da by Jim Foltz.
+A minimal web server in Ruby that allows editing and saving of [TiddlyWiki](https://tiddlywiki.com) in a browser.
+Based on https://gist.github.com/jimfoltz/ee791c1bdd30ce137bc23cce826096da by [Jim Foltz](https://gist.github.com/jimfoltz).

 ## Installing / Getting started
 First, download TiddlyWiki from https://tiddlywiki.com/empty.html and save it in a subfolder of this script but NOT as index.html.
 You can do this from the command line (e.g. Terminal on Mac) like so: